FirebirdSQL/Butler/organization.rst

 2. **Implementations of the Butler SDK**

-   Different implementations of the development platform represent the individual pillars of the project.
+   Different implementations of the development platform represent the individual pillars of the division.
 These pillars are typically formed around a particular programming language or development environment.
-Currently, due to limited resources, the project has only three pillars:
+Currently, due to limited resources, the division has only three pillars:

     1. `saturnin-sdk`_ : a reference implementation in Python
     2. `ButlerJavaSDK`_ : implementation in Java
     3. :ref:`Butler SDK for Free Pascal <butler-fpc-sdk>` : implementation in Free Pascal

-   We hope the project's potential will attract other developers to help us deliver implementations also for Delphi, C# and other environments.
+   We hope the Butler's potential will attract other developers to help us deliver implementations also for Delphi, C# and other environments.

    Each SDK is a sub-project with its own repositories, communication channels, developers and documentation.